quorumcontrol/tupelo-docs/tutorials/notebook.md

 }
 ```

-Finally, we finish our notebook creation by instantiating a new empty ChainTree
-and then saving it with our two new functions.
-One to compose and the other to store our key and the identifier for our notebook
-ChainTree.
+Back in our createNotebook() function we will call those two new functions to compose
+our identifiers and write them into that file.

 ```javascript
 async function createNotebook() {